tobiasHeinke/monostyle/README.md

 On first run you have to confirm to start this (or also if the dictionary file is not found).

-The dictionary has to be updated from time to time or after a new topic has been added to include new words (of cause the whole project has to be spell-checked).
+The dictionary has to be updated from time to time or after a new topic has been added to include new words (of cause the whole project has to be spell-checked at this point).
 To do this run the `spelling` script:
 ```sh
 python -m monostyle.spelling